 Driving in wet and windy conditions

-When the Met Office forecasts wet and windy conditions, motorists are advised to take extra care on wet or flooded roads and to watch out for fallen trees and other debris.
+With the Met Office forecasting wet and windy conditions in Buckinghamshire and Milton Keynes overnight and tomorrow (Friday 12 December) morning, motorists are being advised to take extra care on wet or flooded roads and to watch out for fallen trees and other debris.

 Keith Wheeler, Buckinghamshire Fire & Rescue Service's road safety manager, said: "Check local traffic reports to see if the route is clear before you make your journey, and avoid travelling during the worst of the weather if you can.